Volunteer

 Volunteer Information

-Leading history tours and keeping up with the ship’s maintenance are the most needed volunteer opportunities today, but all the opportunities are important.
+Leading history tours and keeping up with the ship’s maintenance are the most needed volunteer opportunities today, but all the opportunities are important to helping preserve and share with the public this amazing, historical ship that played a consequential role in American history.
 Our cruising season on the San Francisco Bay typically starts in April and goes through November 11 each year.

 Volunteer Opportunities